myrrlyn/apocrypha.es/priv/archive/1th9nt.md

 Kothringi, and most likely the vulpine race of the Limothiit.
-The story of the Day of Shame is centred around the Kothringi, or, to be more precise, one ship filled with (most likely) the last living Kothringi, trying to escape the Flu, dubbed the 'Crimson Ship'.
+The story of the Day of Shame is centred around the Kothringi, or, to be more precise, one ship filled with (most likely) the last living Kothringi, trying to escape the Flu, dubbed the “Crimson Ship”.
 The Crimson Ship left the coasts of Black Marsh in 2E 563, and the sailors and refugees desperately tried to find a safe haven, but to no avail.
 At every port, the last of the Kothringi were refused entry, out of fear for the Flu (which was still raging on, both in Black Marsh, and on the